Creepsy/palex/README.md

 addition = number;
 number = INT;
 ```
-For more information about the structure of rule files, visit the corresponding section [here](#TODO).
+For more information about the structure of rule files, visit the corresponding sections for [lexer grammar](#lexer-grammar) and [parser grammar](#parser-grammar).
 Simply put these rules in a rule file and run
 ```
 palex YourRuleFile.palex -lang C++ -parser-type LALR --lexer --util --parser
 ```
 Note that the lang and parser-type flags are **always** required.
 This command will create the lexer and parser files in the current working directory for C++.
-Available command line arguments and their default configurations are described in more detail [here](#TODO).
+Available command line arguments and their default configurations are described in more detail [here](#command-line-arguments).

 Running the command should result in a folder structure similar to this:
 - project_folder